 b.
-27/07/1891 Southampton. d.
+27/01/1891 South Stoneham, Southampton. d.
 03/05/1967 Swindon, Wiltshire.

-He attended the Senior Officers’ Course in Aldershot in late 1917 and on 31st December was promoted temporary commander, and appointed as commanding officer of the Howe Battalion.
+Daniel W M Beak VC DSO MC*He attended the Senior Officers’ Course in Aldershot in late 1917 and on 31st December was promoted temporary commander, and appointed as commanding officer of the Howe Battalion.

 Beak initially remained in command of the Howe Battalion, then briefly commanded the Anson Battalion in the first week of March 1918, and then transferred back to the Drake Battalion on 13th March 1918.
-He was Mentioned in Despatches on 20th May, and awarded the Distinguished Service Order (DSO) on 26th July 1918, “for actions during a night attack by the enemy.
+He was Mentioned in Despatches on 20th May, and awarded the Distinguished Service Order (DSO) LG 26th July 1918, “for actions during a night attack by the enemy.
 The right flank of his division was left in a dangerous position, after the attack.
 He arranged for a flank to be formed in that direction, and subsequently covered the retirement of two brigades with a composite rear-guard which he organised and commanded.
 His initiative and presence of mind greatly assisted in extricating these brigades from a very difficult situation.
 Throughout, the skilful handling of his battalion was particularly noticeable”.

 He was sick for four days with the flu in July 1918, and was granted a period of home leave in August, returning on 10 August.
 During the period 21st – 25th August and on 4th September 1918 at Logeast Wood, France, Commander Beak led his men and captured four enemy positions under heavy fire enabling other battalions to reach their objectives.
 Four days later, although dazed by a shell fragment, in the absence of the brigade commander, he reorganised the whole brigade under extremely heavy gun fire and led his men to their objective.
 When an attack was held up, accompanied by only one runner he succeeded in breaking up a nest of machine-guns, personally bringing in nine or ten prisoners.
 His fearless example instilled courage and confidence in his men, who then quickly resumed the advance under his leadership.

-He retired from the army on 19th February 1945, retaining the honorary rank of major-general.
-Daniel Beak died on the 3rd May 1967 in the Princess Margaret Hospital, Swindon, Wiltshire, following a long illness.
-According to family wishes, he was buried in an unmarked grave in Brookwood Cemetery, Woking, Surrey.
-His medal group consisting of Victoria Cross, DSO, MC & Bar, 1914-15 Star, British War Medal 1914-20, Victory Medal 1914-19 + MiD Oakleaf, 1939-45 Star, Africa Star + clasp “8th Army”, War Medal 1939-45 + MiD Oakleaf, King George V Silver Jubilee Medal 1935, King George VI Coronation Medal 1937, and Queen Elizabeth II Coronation Medal 1953, was sold at auction at Spinks in November 2003 for the then world record price of £155,000 to Michael Ashcroft and now displayed in the Ashcroft Gallery, Imperial War Museum.
+His medal group consisting of Victoria Cross, DSO, MC & Bar, 1914-15 Star, British War Medal 1914-20, Victory Medal 1914-19 + MiD Oakleaf, 1939-45 Star, Africa Star + clasp “8th Army”, War Medal 1939-45 + MiD Oakleaf, King George V Silver Jubilee Medal 1935, King George VI Coronation Medal 1937, and Queen Elizabeth II Coronation Medal 1953, was bequeathed to one of his sons.
+They were held initially at the Royal Navy Museum on loan, but after the son’s death, his widow offered the medals for sale.
+They were sold at a Spink auction on 5th November 2003 for a then world record of £178,250 to Lord Ashcroft.
+They are currently in the Ashcroft Collection, being transferred to the National Army Museum in Chelsea.

-LOCATION OF MEDAL: LORD ASHCROFT GALLERY, IMPERIAL WAR MUSEUM, LONDON.
+LOCATION OF MEDAL: LORD ASHCROFT COLLECTION.

 BURIAL LOCATION: BROOKWOOD CEMETERY, WOKING, SURREY.